Rajeev94-npl/AISoch4thSem/README.md

-This a repository containing all the teaching content developed by the instructor for the course titled Artificial Intelligence.
-2024
+This is a repository containing all the teaching content developed by the instructor for the course titled Artificial Intelligence.
+This course is from Bachelor of Science Computer Science and Information Technology (BSc CS/IT).